 Newly formed Companies, or Companies that just added a remote worker in Michigan

-Once you've created an account, provide Justworks with you account number and tax rate.
+Once you've created an account, provide Justworks with your account number and tax rate.
 Justworks will then request access to manage the account via the online portal.

 If you’re having trouble completing the online account setup process, please contact the state’s customer service line for assistance.